 Manatees are really big.

 Adults average about 10 feet in length and can weigh 1,000 pounds.
 They have really bad breath!
 While the bulk of a manatee’s diet consists of aquatic plant life, it also includes small fish and crustaceans.
 The manatee’s large, disk-shaped, paddle tail is unlike any other animal tail I’ve ever seen.
 It provides a critical form of locomotion for one of nature’s most gentle mammals.

 I’m also thrilled about seeing Roseate Spoonbills on Broad Creek.

-The Roseate Spoonbill is member of the same family of birds as the White Ibis.
-Generally they inhabit areas farther south along the coast of Florida, Texas and Central America.
+The Roseate Spoonbill is a member of the same family of birds as the White Ibis.
+Generally, they inhabit areas farther south along the coast of Florida, Texas and Central America.
 Named for its specialized spoon-shaped bill tip, these birds usually travel in flocks.
 They feed along muddy embankments where small pools isolate the fish and shrimp that comprise their diet.

 The first time I saw a Roseate Spoonbill, I was fascinated by its color.
 Initially, I thought it was an Ibis and attributed the pinkish cast due to the light of the rising sun – until I saw that distinctive bill.

 Lately, three of these amazing birds have found safe haven (at least temporarily) along Broad Creek.
 My fellow guides and I are thoroughly captivated by the trio of Spoonbills, especially their feeding behavior.
 Join us and perhaps you will see them too.

 Written by Captain Patte Ranmey, SC Master Naturalist